CBSE 10 SST Resources and Development Questions and Answers

 Fossil fuels such as oil, natural gas, and coal are examples of non-renewable resources.

-2. what are the differences between natural resources and man-made resources?
+2. What are the differences between natural resources and man-made resources?

 Ans: